Tampa Bay Lightning Recall Defenseman Max Crozier from Syracuse Crunch

 SYRACUSE, N.Y. - The Tampa Bay Lightning have recalled defenseman Max Crozier from the Syracuse Crunch, vice president and general manager Julien BriseBois announced today.

-Crozier, 24, has skated in 22 games with the Crunch this season, recording three goals and nine points with a plus-5 rating.
-The 6-foot-3, 193-pound defenseman leads all Syracuse blueliners with two game-winning tallies while ranking second for goals (tied), assists and points.
-Crozier has played 80 career AHL games, all with the Crunch, scoring three goals and adding 26 assists to go along with 95 penalty minutes and a plus-7 rating.
+Crozier, 24, made his season debut with the Bolts January 18 versus Detroit, finishing the game with 14:25 of time on ice, two shots on goal and a plus-1 rating.
+The Calgary, Alberta, native made his NHL debut with Tampa Bay last season and appeared in 13 contests, collecting his first career NHL point with an assist January 23 at Philadelphia.
+He went on to skate in three Stanley Cup Playoff games with the Lightning, recording two penalty minutes and four shots on goal while averaging 14:15 of time on ice.

-The Calgary, Alberta, native made his NHL debut with Tampa Bay last season, logging 13 minutes of time on ice January 13 versus Anaheim.
-Crozier appeared in 13 contests with the Lightning in 2023-24 and collected his first career NHL point with an assist January 23 at Philadelphia.
-He went on to skate in three Stanley Cup Playoff games with the Bolts, recording two penalty minutes and four shots on goal while averaging 14:15 of time on ice over the three-game span.
+The 6-foot-3, 193-pound defenseman has skated in 22 games with the Crunch this season, recording three goals and nine points with a plus-5 rating.
+Crozier leads all Syracuse blueliners with two game-winning tallies while ranking second for goals (tied), assists and points.
+He has played 80 career AHL games, all with the Crunch, scoring three goals and adding 26 assists to go along with 95 penalty minutes and a plus-7 rating.

 Crozier was originally drafted by Tampa Bay, 120th overall, in the fourth round of the 2019 NHL Draft.